adah1972/mozi/README.md

 [Mozi][lnk_mozi] was a renowned Chinese philosopher and craftsman, and his name sounds very good for a programming project.

+While it is OK to pronounce “Mozi” in any way you like (the proper Chinese pronunciation is probably too difficult for most of the English-speaking community), my preferred English pronunciation is “MO-tsee” (/ˈməʊtsiː/).

 The Project
 -----------